History of Marseille: 1900 up to World War II

 During the first half of the 20th century, Marseille celebrated its "port of the empire" status through the colonial exhibitions of 1906 and 1922; the monumental staircase of the railway station, glorifying French colonial conquests, dates from then.
 In 1934, Alexander I of Yugoslavia arrived at the port to meet with the French foreign minister Louis Barthou.
 He was assassinated there by Vlado Chernozemski.

 In the interwar period, Marseille was known for its extensive organised crime networks.
 Simon Kitson has shown how this corruption extended into local administrations like the Police.

 During the Second World War, Marseille was bombed by German and Italian forces in 1940.
 The city was occupied by the Germans from November 1942 to August 1944.
 On 22 January 1943, over 4,000 Jews were seized in Marseille as part of "Action Tiger".
 They were held in detention camps before being deported to Poland occupied by Nazi Germany to be murdered.
 The Old Port was destroyed in January 1943 by the Germans.
 The city was liberated by the Allies on 29 August 1944.
 As a part of Operation Dragoon, General Joseph de Goislard de Monsabert led roughly 130,000 French troops to liberate the city.
 Similar to the liberation of other major French cities (such as Paris and Strasbourg), the local German garrison was defeated by mainly French forces, with limited American support.

 Marseille after World War II

 After the war, much of the city was rebuilt during the 1950s.
 The governments of East Germany, West Germany and Italy paid massive reparations, plus compound interest, to compensate civilians killed, injured, left homeless or destitute as a result of the war.

 From the 1950s onward, the city served as an entrance port for over a million immigrants to France.
 In 1962, there was a large influx from the newly independent Algeria, including around 150,000 returned Algerian settlers (pieds-noirs).
 Many immigrants have stayed and given the city a French-African quarter with a large market.

 In December 1994, the Marseille Provence Airport was where the GIGN stormed Air France Flight 8969, which had been hijacked by 4 GIA terrorists.
 All four hijackers were killed and the passengers were freed.

+In the 21st century Marseille regularly attracts media attention due to drug trafficking and shootings that take place especially in the north of the city.